deavial/thunderflurry/ContributorAgreement.md

 (c) Your Contributions are provided directly to You by some other person who certified (a) or (b) and You have not modified them.

-(d) You understand and agree that the ThunderFlurry Foundation projects and Your Contributions are public and that a record of the Contributions (including all metadata and personal information You submit with them) is maintained indefinitely and may be redistributed consistent with the ThunderFlurry Foundation's policies and the requirements of the [BSD-3 [BSD-3](https://tldrlegal.com/license/bsd-3-clause-license-(revised)) license where they are relevant.
+(d) You understand and agree that the ThunderFlurry Foundation projects and Your Contributions are public and that a record of the Contributions (including all metadata and personal information You submit with them) is maintained indefinitely and may be redistributed consistent with the ThunderFlurry Foundation's policies and the requirements of the [Apache 2.0](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) license where they are relevant.

-(e) You are granting Your Contributions to the ThunderFlurry Foundation under the terms of the license as noted in the project's repository or if not specified, either the [BSD-3 [BSD-3](https://tldrlegal.com/license/bsd-3-clause-license-(revised)) open source license or the [CC0](https://tldrlegal.com/l/cc0-1.0) as applicable.
+(e) You are granting Your Contributions to the ThunderFlurry Foundation under the terms of the license as noted in the project's repository or if not specified, either the [Apache 2.0](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) open source license or the [CC0](https://tldrlegal.com/l/cc0-1.0) as applicable.
 Please complete the following information and press Submit below to indicate your agreement.
 All fields are required.

 ###All Contributors Sign